fpdo/command-line-search/README.md

 `s how to be rich quick`

-Your default browser will open an window with the responses based on the valid_websites list
+Your default browser will open a window with the responses based on the query.

+# TODO:
+[] Allow insertion of websites to query